gannonprudhomme/Desktop-Control-Tablet/README.md

 # Desktop-Control-Tablet
-A Desktop Companion Tablet built to control my Windows 10 Homecomputer with a Raspberry Pi and touch screne
+A Desktop Companion Tablet built to control my Windows 10 home computer with a Raspberry Pi and touch screen

 ## Features
 - Listen for Spotify Playback changes every second